alessandrozanette/my_favorite_albums_ShinyAppR/readme.md

 Hello and welcome!

-This simple app allows you to browse through a list of my favorite albums and explore some data visualizations about them.
+This simple App allows you to browse through a list of my favorite albums and explore some data visualizations about them.

 ## Motivation